 With this being the PS4’s penultimate year as a steady game console we still saw some amazing exclusives that its rival, the Xbox One, still has yet to deliver.
-The PS4’s ecosystem is now chalk full of fantastic AAA first party titles that makes the PS4 the must have system.
+The PS4’s ecosystem is now chock-full of fantastic AAA first-party titles that make the PS4 the must-have system.

 The PlayStation is well known for its artsy games and games that push the boundaries of the medium.
 Team Ico already did this with Ico for the PlayStation 2 and then again with Shadow of the Colossus.
 Pushing the PS2 beyond its limits they were able to create a huge world with massive colossi that must be wrangled and toppled in hopes to save a nameless girl from an endless sleep.
 You play as a boy only known as Wander and with your trusty sword, bow, and horse Agro, you follow the light from your sword to each colossus to figure out how to take them down.

 Each colossus is a puzzle unto itself that requires using the environment, wits, skill, and thinking.
 One colossus may require agitating it and having it expose a weak point at which you use your bow to make a graspable part low enough to reach.
 You then climb the colossus, with some being climbing puzzles, and stab each weak point while they buck and try to toss you off.
 You can hang on by holding R2 and using X to jump.
 It’s not as easy as it sounds as letting go of R2 can drop you to your death or make you start a climbing puzzle all over again.
 The controls have slightly improved with the remaster, but the animations are irritating, sluggish, and towards the end of the game the frustration really starts to set in.